pulumi/docs/content/blog/multi-lang-components/index.md

 ### Next steps

-The next step in the story is a public preview of a seamless authoring experience that enables component creators to write, build, and publish multi-language components.
+The next step in the story is a public preview of a seamless authoring experience that will enable component creators to write, build, and publish multi-language components.
 If you'd like, follow along with our progress:

 - Subscribe to the [multi-language components] issue for updates on the public preview